Fire blight: Management

 New research conducted by John C. Wise out of Michigan State University shows that E. amylovora can be controlled with relative efficacy through tree trunk injection of either streptomycin, potassium phosphites (PH), or acibenzolar-S-methyl (ASM).
 PH and ASM both work through gene inductions of PR-1, PR-2, and PR-8 in the leafy material.
 Oxytetracycline Hydrochloride (OTC) was also tested and found to greatly reduce the activity of the bacteria within the tree.
 These new control methods are still being researched and have not been approved for fruit crop production by the EPA.

 Phytosanitary measures have been employed as the best sanitary measures against E. amylovora dispersal.
 High risk countries are encouraged not to import plants susceptible to the pathogen into their territory because, once the bacteria become established in an area it is nearly impossible to eradicate the disease.
 Nurseries and orchards in such regions are placed on strict phytosanitary surveillance measures and well-monitored.
 Imported and infected crops are destroyed as soon as they are noticed since the bacteria spreads very rapidly and eradication methods are usually costly and inefficient.

 Current fire blight strategies depend upon phytosanitary measures to lessen inoculum in the plantation and the utilization of splash medicines to forestall contamination, particularly blossom infections.
 Decreasing essential inoculum in the plantation by removing remainder holdover cankers during winter pruning is a set up as a basic method of control fire blight disease.

-In seriously influenced plantations, social practices that moderate the development pace of the tree will likewise slow the pace of canker improvement.
-This incorporates retaining irrigation water, nitrogen fertilizer, and agriculture.
-Also, practices that decrease tree injuring and bacterial development can diminish auxiliary disease.
-This incorporates controlling bugs, for example, plant bugs and psylla, constraining utilization of appendage spreaders in youthful plantations, and avoiding use of overhead sprinklers.
+Slowing the growth rate of the tree will also slow the development of cankers.
+This may be achieved through reduced watering and fertilising.
+Controlling insects which cause tree wounds will also decrease secondary infection.

 Cultural control options include selecting resistant cultivars, however most commercially successful apple cultivars lack fire blight resistance.
 Breeders have developed fire blight resistant rootstocks, but resistance is not conferred to the grafted scion.

 Prohexadione calcium (BASF brand name Apogee in the United States) is a plant growth inhibitor which is recommended for shoot blight.
 Since fire blight relies on gibberellin-dependent growth for much of its own life cycle, prohexadione's gibberellin synthesis inhibition effect also suppresses blight.
 Not effective in blossom blight.